WHY Smart Plugins

 - open the view

-- deeper configuration that needs ongoing maintenance
+- deeper configuration

-A stable core keeps onboarding clean.
+A stable Core keeps onboarding clean.

 A sustainable Pro layer keeps the fast-moving parts healthy.